lt-shy-john/covid19-vaccine-game-theory/README.md

 # COVID-19 Vaccine Simulation

 This is a simulation package written in Python 3 for understanding the upcoming vaccine adoption from the behavioural aspect.
+This is a agent-based modelling and incorporates game theoretical measures, longitudinal social network and local majority rules.

+The work is published under a capstone project under Master of Complex System provided by Centre of Complex Systems, University of Sydney.
+This work is still work in progress with additional functions adding here soon. :satisfied:

 ## Getting Started